Parks News & Updates

 The Little River Park large pirate ship playground and splash pad, associated walking trails and fence, were completed this last Summer.
 Three (3) pavilions funded with a donation from Devon Energy were completed this Summer as well.
 Also completed was a restroom (funded by a donation from the Cardinal Cares Foundation).
 With the exception of the three picnic pavilions and restroom, this project was funded with monies provided by the Department of Housing & Urban Development (HUD).
 These funds were given to the City of Moore following the May 20, 2013 tornado.

-Improvements will be made to Westmoore Park this Fall and Winter.
-Improvements will include a new Fire Department themed playground and splash pad, picnic shelter, restroom, parking area and landscaping.
-The project will be funded with the 2016 Continuing Our Success, voter, approved, 1/4 cent sales tax.
-City Council approved proposals at November 5th city council meeting
+Westmoore Trails Park is now open It includes a new Fire Department themed playground and splash pad, picnic shelter, restroom, parking area, and landscaping.
+The project is funded with the 2016 Continuing Our Success, voter, approved, 1/4 cent sales tax.

 Purchase Your Passes to The Station at Central Park